seprianton/RAM-MASTER/README.md

 - [x] Requires volatility (https://github.com/volatilityfoundation/volatility) to be installed.
 - [x] Sample memory dump files (https://github.com/volatilityfoundation/volatility/wiki/Memory-Samples) are available here and (http://downloads.digitalcorpora.org/corpora/scenarios/2009-m57-patents/ram/) here.
 - [x] Beta version!
-However, what is there is working but not fully tested against all versions of windows operating systems.
+What is there is working, but not fully tested against all versions of windows operating systems.

 </br>